The Reston Chlorofluorocarbon Laboratory

 Low-Level VOCs FAQ

 - What do you mean by the term "low-level" VOC?

 The term "low-level" refers to concentrations that typically are below the minimum detection level (MDL) for VOCs determined by purge and trap capillary column gas chromatography with mass spectrometry (GC-MS), and can be at concentrations as low as 2 to more than 4 orders of magnitude below the commonly reported GC-MS MDL of 0.01 to 0.2 ug/L.

 The electron-capture detector detects halogenated VOCs.
 Approximately 60 halogenated VOCs have been detected in chromatographs of untreated ground water.
 A list of identified and quantifiable compounds is available here.
 Table 1

 - How are low-level VOC samples collected?

-Same as for CFC samples.
+Samples are collected following the same procedure as for CFC samples.